teras/keydeck/Configuration.md

 - **on_tick**: *(optional)* A list of actions to execute on each tick event (fires at the interval specified by the global `tick_time` setting, default 2 seconds).
 Useful for periodic updates, status checks, or time-based automations.
 Inherited from templates if not defined in the page. **Note:** If the page defines its own `on_tick`, it completely overrides (replaces) the inherited `on_tick` - actions are not merged.
 See [Available Actions for Buttons](#available-actions-for-buttons) for supported action types.

-- **window_class**: *(optional)* Specifies a window class that, when matched, automatically activates the page.
+- **window_name**: *(optional)* Specifies a window name pattern that, when matched, automatically activates the page.
+Matches against both window class AND window title using case-insensitive substring matching with OR logic.
 This is useful for associating a page layout with a particular application.

-- **window_title**: *(optional)* A pattern used to match window titles, enabling the page to be displayed only when certain windows are active.

 - **lock**: *(optional)* A boolean value that, if `true`, prevents the page from automatically switching when focus changes.
 This is useful for pages that you want to remain active regardless of window focus changes (e.g., a numpad page).
 Note: locked pages can still be exited via manual actions like `jump` or `auto_jump`.